SarahAllenReed/truckstopcoffee/content/post/faq.md

 ---

-## What Is A Sarah, And What Does She Do?
+## What Is A Piper, And What Does She Do?
 (About Me)

-It's worth noting that [you can view my &quot;About Me&quot; page here](/post/about) for most of the answers one would have to the question &quot;Who is Sarah?&quot;.
+It's worth noting that [you can view my &quot;About Me&quot; page here](/post/about) for most of the answers one would have to the question &quot;Who is Piper?&quot;.
 For the rest, here's this.

 ### Who are you, exactly?

-I'm Sarah, and I'm a cartoonist.
+I'm Piper, and I'm a cartoonist.

 I've worked in illustration for most of my adult life and been making scribbles of some variety for the vast majority of my life before that.
 I've also been a trucker, a chef, a programmer, a janitor, a radio DJ, a touring musician, and a bunch of other things at some point or another.